 Science Communication Workshop: Poolesville High School (September 5, 2018)

 “A Guide to Writing a Scientific Paper” was an interactive session that provided an overview of how to write a scientific paper to the senior class in the Science, Math and Computer Science program.

 Lunch and Learn: Wheaton High School (October 17, 2018)

 Jamie Diemer, Ph.D. spoke with students about her research experience in NHGRI, with particular focus on her excitement about learning new technologies in her field such as single-cell sequencing and teaching herself coding to help her understand her data.

 These opportunities are ongoing with flexible days and times.
 If you are interested in participating, contact us.

 Think Like a Scientist: Wheaton High School

 This seminar series was developed to expose students to the critical thinking demonstrated by various professions.
 Think Like a Scientist is a two-part series that occurs over a two-week period.
-For the first seminar is designed to discuss your background and present a situation or problem that is typical to the profession.
+The first seminar is designed to discuss your background and present a situation or problem that is typical to the profession.
 The second seminar is an exchange of ideas between the students and the investigator on how best to solve the problem.
-These seminars are to developed by the volunteer and reviewed by the NCI-SC admin before presenting.
-The timeline will be based solely on the volunteers schedule and coordinated with Wheaton.
+These seminars are to developed by the volunteer and reviewed by the NCI-SC administrators before presenting.
+The timeline will be based solely on the volunteer's schedule and coordinated with Wheaton High School.